 Often the answer to a particular legal question will be found in statutes, not in case law.
-Try the Kentucky Revised Statutes (KRS), Kentucky's official statutory code.
+Kentucky's official statutory code is the Kentucky Revised Statutes (KRS).

-Every year the Kentucky General Assembly meets and proposes bills (prior to 2001 the legislature met every other year).
+Every year the Kentucky General Assembly meets and proposes bills (prior to 2001, the legislature met every other year).
 If the bills pass they become law.
-These laws are passed in chronological, not topical, order and published in the Kentucky Acts.
+These laws are passed in chronological order and published in the Kentucky Acts.

 KRS § Chapter.Section (Publisher Year)

 Ky.
 Rev. Stat.
 Ann. § 417.240 (Michie 1996)